farshi/farshi.github.io/source/_posts/2015-04-27-amazon-dynamodb-notes.markdown

 comments: true
 categories: [Amazon DynamoDB, AWS Architecture Certificate]
 ---
-Some Notes about Amazon DynamoDB service, you will find it useful if you want to prepare for AWS architecture certificate.
+Some Notes about the Amazon DynamoDB service.
+You will find it useful if you want to prepare for AWS architecture certificate exam.

 * Amazon DynamoDb is a fast and flexible NoSQL database service.
 * single digit millisecond latency at any scale